 Dusseldorf began as a collection of fishing and farming settlements near the Dussel River during the 7th and 8th centuries.
 The name Dusseldorf was mentioned in writing in 1135.
 Later in the 1100s, the city was ruled by the Counts of Berg.
 About one hundred years later, in 1288, Dusseldorf was given town privileges.
 Walls protected the city throughout the 1300s, and a market was established along the banks of the Rhine River.
 Other buildings and monuments were erected in the centuries that followed.

 After the Napoleonic Wars, the city was stricken by poverty.
 However, following Napoleon’s defeat, the city was given to the Kingdom of Prussia, where its economy was revitalized during the Industrial Revolution.
 During the late 1800s, the city saw a strong period of population growth.
 The city was designated as a capital in 1946 and spent the following years rebuilding following the damaging effects of World War II.

 Today, Dusseldorf is a leading financial and industrial center.
 Telecommunications is one of its largest and most prosperous industries.
 The city is also home to multiple internet companies, auto manufacturers, and headquarters of major companies including Metro, L’Oreal, and Henkel.

 Dusseldorf Population Growth

-Dusseldorf through the years has seen population increases that has made it one of the largest cities in Germany.
-In the 1800s, the city surpassed the 100,000 resident milestone and in 1962, numbers had jumped to surpass 700,000.
+Dusseldorf through the years has seen population increases that have made it one of the largest cities in Germany.
+In the 1800s, the city surpassed the 100,000 resident milestone, and in 1962, numbers had jumped to exceed 700,000.
 After some population declines in the years to follow, Dusseldorf’s population began to rise again in the late 1990s and is expected to continue on a path of slow and steady growth in the future.